-Marketing/Sponsorship/ Ticket Sales/Grants
+Marketing/ Sponsorship/ Ticket Sales/ Grants

-The Host Organizing Committee must generate substantial support from a variety of sources to ensure the financial success of the Esso Cup.
-More specifically the bid documents should include an outline of the degree of support the Host Organizing Committee anticipates receiving from a variety of sources detailed below.
+The Host Organizing Committee must generate substantial support from a variety of sources to ensure the financial success of the Centennial Cup.
+More specifically the bid documents should include an outline on the degree of support the Host Organizing Committee anticipates receiving from a variety of sources detailed below.

-- Sponsorship sales plan and package highlighting plans to secure local sponsorship for the Esso Cup.
+- Sponsorship sales plan and package's highlighting plans to secure local sponsorship for the Centennial Cup.
 This package will require approval from the Steering Committee.
-The package must also respect the Hockey Canada sponsor exclusivity guidelines which can be found in Appendix C. - Hockey Canada's premier partners Nike, Esso, TELUS, Tim Hortons and TSN/RDS are the presenting sponsors of the Esso Cup.
-Their logos will need to be recognized in all advertising and marketing materials. - All local event sponsors must be non-conflicting and comply with the Hockey Canada sponsor guidelines. - The sponsorship plan should highlight all potential prospects as well as what levels they may fit into in the sales plan.
-Other expected contributions such as in kind donations, contra agreements and service donations should be included in the bid documents. - Contra and In Kind agreements should focus on offsetting costs and expected expenses like hotel rates, transportation services, facility subsidies, media partnerships, etc.

-- Marketing plan should highlight all relevant activities the Host Organizing Committee is looking to engage in from start to finish.
+The package must also respect the Hockey Canada sponsor exclusivity guidelines which can be found in Appendix C - Hockey Canada's premier partners (currently Nike, Esso, TELUS, Tim Hortons and TSN/RDS) are the presenting sponsors of the Centennial Cup.
+Their logos will need to be recognized in all advertising and marketing materials - All local event sponsors must be non-conflicting and comply with the Hockey Canada sponsor guidelines - The sponsorship plan should highlight all potential prospects as well as what levels they may fit into the sales plan.
+Other expected contributions such as in-kind donations, contra agreements and service donations should be included in the bid presentation - Contra and in-kind agreements should focus on offsetting costs and expected expenses such as hotel rates, transportation services, facility subsidies, media partnerships, signage, printing, etc. - Marketing plan to highlight all relevant activities the Host Organizing Committee is looking to engage in from start to finish.
 This plan should include how print, radio, television, signage and web and social media will be tied into the promotional plan.
-It should also incorporate the sponsorship plan and ticket sales plan. - A media plan should provide direction on what local media partners will be targeted, what they will provide in terms of ads or recognition and how this will be utilized in the overall marketing strategy. - A ticket sales plan should outline the strategy for pricing, packaging and distributing tickets.
-Timelines associated with different steps of the plan as well as targets and benchmarks that will be tracked throughout should be identified. - The Host Organizing Committee must include detailed information on any grants or support funds noted in their bid documents.
-Provincial or municipal funding that is confirmed should be included, any potential grants should be noted as just that with some detail on the success of past groups in attaining any grants referred to in the bid documents.
+It should also incorporate the sponsorship plan and ticket sales plan - A media plan to provide direction on what local media partners will be targeted, what they will provide in terms of ads or recognition and how this will be utilized in the overall marketing strategy - A ticket sales plan to outline the strategy for pricing, service fees, packaging, distribution plan, timelines associated with different steps of the plan, as well as targets and benchmarks that will be tracked throughout - The Host Organizing Committee must include detailed information on any grants or support funds noted in their bid documents.
+Provincial or municipal funding that is confirmed should be included, any potential grants should be noted and detail on the success of past groups in attaining any grants should be referred to in the bid documents additional materials may include graphics, banners, posters, rink boards, and web creative as deemed necessary by Hockey Canada in cooperation with the Host Organizing Committee.

-Hockey Canada will review, approve and support the Host Organizing Committee's marketing plan and media plan with a variety of promotional materials and advertising support to assist with the branding of the event.
-Such additional materials may include graphics, banners, posters, rink boards, and web creative as deemed appropriate by Hockey Canada in cooperation with the Host Organizing Committee.
+Hockey Canada will support the Host Organizing Committee's marketing plan with a variety of promotional materials and advertising support to assist with the branding of the event.
+Such

-Championship Logo - Hockey Canada will design the official logo for the Esso Cup.
-This will be the only logo utilized for the Esso Cup.
+Championship Logo - Hockey Canada will design the official logo for the Centennial Cup.
+This will be the only logo utilized for the Centennial Cup.
 Any usage of this logo along with the Hockey Canada and Premier Sponsor logos will require approval from Hockey Canada in advance of usage.

 Web & Social Media - Hockey Canada will be the sole entity entitled to establish an on-line presence associated with the Championship including, without limitation through social media accounts, apps, and websites, and shall control the content shared.
 For greater certainty, the Host Organizing Committee will refrain from creating any accounts, apps or websites associated with the Championship.
-The website referenced as HockeyCanada.ca/EssoCup shall be the only official site for the Championship and shall remain the sole property of Hockey Canada.
+The website referenced as HockeyCanada.ca/CentennialCup shall be the only official site for the Championship and shall remain the sole property of Hockey Canada.